jilljenn/jjv.ie/software.md

 Pros:

 - Free software
-- No need to install anything if you have the right browser
+- No need to install anything if you have the right browser (not Safari)
 - It is supposedly easy to set up your own server (I never tried though)
-- Can actually record into DropBox
+- Can actually record calls into DropBox
+- Can livestream to YouTube

 Cons:

 - Need to install the Jitsi app on smartphones and tablets
+- Need Chrome if you want to share your screen because Firefox does not work well
 - They are not always E2E encrypted (for example, group conferencing), while Apple's FaceTime is

 ### Zoom